 Conquering External Productivity Goblins

-According to Atlassian, 80% of the interruptions we experience day are trivial, it can take 16 minutes to get back on task after each interruption to a task, and we waste about 2 hours each day because of this.
-The long list of possible daily distractions are definitely a challenge, but there are some very simple strategies for managing them.
+According to Atlassian, 80% of the interruptions we experience every day are trivial.
+It can take 16 to 20 minutes to get back on task after each interruption to a task, and we waste about 2 hours each day because of this.
+Distractions are definitely a challenge, but there are some very simple strategies for managing them.

 A little planning and setting boundaries on your time can go a long way toward taming distractions and interruptions!
-Planning will set your focus for the day, and help you set those boundaries to guard your time and stay on task.
+Planning will set your focus for the day.
+It will also help you set boundaries to guard your time and stay on task.
 You’ll know what’s important and be able to divert what isn’t.
 It’s just a matter of running the day, rather than letting it run you.